Severe Weather Statement issued for Butler by NWS - NewsBreak

 Severe Weather Statement issued for Butler by NWS

-Effective: 2021-08-24 23:55:00 CDT Expires: 2021-08-25 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Butler THE SEVERE THUNDERSTORM WARNING FOR CENTRAL BUTLER COUNTY WILL EXPIRE AT MIDNIGHT CDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning will be allowed to expire.
+Effective: 2021-08-24 23:59:00 CDT Expires: 2021-08-25 00:09:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Butler THE SEVERE THUNDERSTORM WARNING FOR EAST CENTRAL BUTLER AND NORTHWESTERN SAUNDERS COUNTIES IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning has been cancelled.
 However heavy rain is still possible with this thunderstorm.alerts.weather.gov

 Comments / 0